How to Book?

 Headsets can be collected in the venue foyer before the performance with an audio introduction normally starting 15 minutes before the start of the performance.

 State Theatre Company of South Australia offers two audio described performances during each season and the annual Adelaide Festival offers audio description of selected performances.
-A number of other presenters offer audio description at venues within the Adelaide Festival Centre.
+A number of other presenters offer audio description at venues within Adelaide Festival Centre.
+Please check with the BASS operator if the performance is audio described.

 Originally a joint initiative of the Royal Society for the Blind, the Adelaide Festival Centre Trust, and the State Theatre Company of South Australia, the Audio Description Service is now delivered by Access2Arts.
 This valuable, free service has opened up the world of live theatre for many patrons who would otherwise miss out